 So how does all this affect property prices?
 And what other factors drive property prices?

 The location of your property is arguably as important, if not more so than the property itself.
-Proximity to a CBD, affluent neighborhoods or desirable landmarks like shopping centres or the beach are all factors that can increase a property’s value.
+Environmental factors affecting property value includes proximity to a CBD, affluent neighbourhoods or desirable landmarks like shopping centres or the beach are all factors that can increase a property’s value.
 In contrast, proximity to a jail or an airport, or residing in a low-socio-economic area will drive a property price down.

 The population and demographic of the suburb a property is in can greatly affect its value.
 For example, if you live in suburbia which is family dominated, three and four-bedroom homes will be more expensive.
 While in CBD areas, one and two-bedroom apartments will be more in demand from workers and students.